glp1guide/awesome-glp1/README.md

 # 📑 Research

+One of the best things about GLP1 treatments is that they are *well researched*.
+Here are some of the best pieces of research we've found.

 ## 🧑‍🤝‍🧑 Trials

 One of the best things about GLP1 Receptor Agonists is that they are *well studied*.